 3. Stick to the Plan

 Written procedures should be consistently applied to each customer.
 This avoids a situation where some customers to bend the rules.
 Conventional “net 30 days” will accommodate those that pay bills on a monthly basis.
 If a bill remains outstanding after 30 days, proceed with alternate measures of collection.
 Typically A/R gets grouped in 30-day buckets and labeled as 30, 60, or 90 days past due and business owners may use different collection methods.
-Letters & emails provide a trail of documentation but may be easy to ignore.
+Letters and emails provide a documentation trail but may be easy to ignore.
 Phone calls are more personable and may yield a response or, at least, the negotiation of a payment plan.

 4. Hiring Outside Assistance; it’s time.